15 May 2025 / in UK Blog / by Simon Reynolds

 Social media’s rise also affected how journalists work day to day.
 Newsrooms have gradually shifted from boots-on-the-ground reporting to more desk-based research and working with contacts remotely.
 This, in truth, began with the internet and email but was amplified by the emergence of social media.

 The more digital outlets and social platforms emerged, the faster stories circulated and the more accessible they became to a global audience.
-As people increasingly get their news from a diverse range of social media feeds, what does that mean for the value of an exclusive?
+As people increasingly get their news from a diverse range of social media feeds, what does that mean for the value of news?

 Platform ownership rings true for freelance journalists, too.
-Social has created ecosystems that offer outlets for independent journalists to build their own personal brands.
-With the ability to publish directly to audiences through X, Substack, Medium, and more, freelance journalists can cultivate a following and monetize their content without being beholden to traditional media outlets.
+Social has created ecosystems that offer ways for independent journalists to build their own personal brands.
+With the ability to publish directly to audiences through content creation platforms like Substack and Medium, freelance journalists can cultivate a following and monetize their content without being beholden to traditional media outlets.

 Social has created a more fragmented and diverse media landscape – and for journalists and PR and comms teams, that means navigating more information (and challenges) than ever before.

-Social Media and Journalism: What Are the Challenges?
+Journalism and Social Media: What Are the Challenges?

 Social media has created new opportunities for brands and reporters to get their stories seen.
 However, it also presents fresh challenges, both to traditional media organizations and journalists.

-The 2024 State of the Media Report saw 28% of journalists describe “competing with social media influencers and digital content creators for audience attention” as one of their biggest challenges in the last year.
-It’s not just influencers that have disrupted the journalism/social media relationship, there are many other factors in play, such as...
+The 2025 State of the Media Report saw 28% of journalists describe “competing with social media influencers and digital content creators for audience attention” as one of their biggest challenges in the last year.
+It’s not just influencers that have disrupted the journalism/social media relationship; there are many factors in play, such as:

 Business Model Disruption

-As journalism and social media become increasingly intertwined, the traditional business model of subscriptions and advertising revenue has found itself severely tested.
-As news moves freely across platforms like X, TikTok and Facebook, it’s now much harder for news organizations to monetize their content.
+As journalism and social media become increasingly intertwined, the traditional business model of subscriptions and advertising revenue has found itself severely affected.
+As news moves freely across platforms like X, TikTok and Facebook, it’s now much harder for media organizations to monetize their content.

-Additionally, digital advertising has made it tough for publishers to generate sufficient revenue to sustain their operations.
 Print advertising has declined significantly as readers migrate online, while much of digital ad revenue is captured by tech giants like Google and Facebook, leaving news organizations competing for a smaller slice of the pie.
+This has made it tougher for publishers to rely on advertising revenue streams to support their operations.

 Plus, generative AI tools like ChatGPT are raising concerns about creating manipulated media at scale that undermine the credibility of journalism.
-You need only look at the weaponization of deepfakes, demonstrated last May when a fake image of the Pentagon on fire spready quickly on X and caused the stock market to briefly dip.
+You need only look at the weaponization of deepfakes, where false images and video can spread quickly and lead to reputational damage.

 Verification and Fact-Checking Challenges